ClozeLine/AbstractArtGen/README.md

 ## Features

-- Generates a set of random lines and shapes on a canvas.
+- Generates a set of random lines and shapes on a canvas, inspired by Roman Haubenstock-Ramati
 - Supports the generation of rectangles and circles.
 - Allows customization of line lengths, rectangle dimensions, circle radii, and other parameters.